Quantifer elimination

 Since order multiplication is not commutative, it is natural to inquire about the right-sided distributivity laws:

 Unfortunately, however, these do not hold in general, and the following instances are counterexamples.
-Can you see what to take as $A$, $B$, and $C$?
+Can you see what to take as A, B, and C?
 Please answer in the comments.

 Theorem.

-1. If $A$ and $B$ are linear orders, then so are $A+B$ and $A\otimes B$.
+1. If A and B are linear orders, then so are A+B and AB.

 The reader is encouraged to consider as an exercise whether one can drop the “endless” hypotheses in the theorem.
 Please answer in the comments.

-The equivalence classes amount to a partition of $\P$ into disjoint segments of order type $\Z$, as in the various colored sections of the figure.
-Let $L$ be the induced order on the equivalence classes.
-That is, the domain of $L$ consists of the equivalence classes $\P/\sim$, which are each a $\Z$ chain in the original order, and we say $[a]<_L[b]$ just in case $a<_{\P}b$.
+The equivalence classes amount to a partition of P into disjoint segments of order type Z, as in the various colored sections of the figure.
+Let L be the induced order on the equivalence classes.
+That is, the domain of L consists of the equivalence classes P/, which are each a Z chain in the original order, and we say [a]<L[b] just in case a<Pb.
 This is a linear order on the equivalence classes.
-And since $\P$ is $L$ copies of its equivalence classes, each of which is ordered like $\Z$, it follows that $\P$ is isomorphic to $\Z\otimes L$, as desired. $\Box$
+And since P is L copies of its equivalence classes, each of which is ordered like Z, it follows that P is isomorphic to ZL, as desired. ◻

-If we consider the integers inside the rational order $\Z\of\Q$, it is clear that we can have a discrete suborder of a dense linear order.
+If we consider the integers inside the rational order ZQ, it is clear that we can have a discrete suborder of a dense linear order.
 How about a dense suborder of a discrete linear order?

 Question.
 Is there a discrete linear order with a suborder that is a dense linear order?